 Jetstar benefits with both Jetstar MasterCards

-Another benefit is the removal of booking and service fees on Jetstar bookings when paid for using a Jetstar MasterCard.
-The current fees are $8.50 per person per flight for domestic flights, and $12.50 per person per flight for international flights.
+Another benefit is the no booking and service fees on Jetstar bookings when paid for using a Jetstar MasterCard.
+You can check out the the current fees here.

 Again, the savings could pile up pretty quickly if you make regular bookings on Jetstar.com.